iNotes and Dedications

 Virtu-Goggles allow Phil and Keely to visit a virtual mall of the future where Phil becomes jealous of Keely's attention lavished upon Robby, their slick operating android waiter.

 Fashion Zombies ostracize Pim from their sleep over.
 She gets her revenge … virtually.
+Phil's private tormentor undertakes the task of reinventing her image in an attempt to fit in, and learns the priceless lesson to just be herself.

 202 "Versa Day"

 Squabbling switched siblings sent schoolward: Pim creates embarrassments for Phil, while Phil spends his time-out protecting Pim from the revenge of the Fashion Zombies.
+Our only episode featuring voice overs to share what Pim and Phil are thinking.

 Lloyd and Curtis go job hunting without a spear.